-- 6.1 Be aware that you should not speak or vote on any matter which you have discussed at Cabinet unless you have demonstrated there and can do so at the relevant planning meeting that you have not predetermined the application. - 6.2 Do not take part in any planning meeting on a matter in which you may have been seen as advocating a proposal as a Cabinet Member.
+- 6.1 Be aware that you should not speak or vote as a member of any planning meeting on any matter which you have discussed at Cabinet unless you have demonstrated there and can do so at the relevant planning meeting that you have not predetermined the application. - 6.2 Do not take part as a member of any planning meeting on a matter in which you may have been seen as advocating a proposal as a Cabinet Member. - 6.3 Do take the opportunity to exercise separate speaking rights under the Public Speaking Protocol where you have fettered your discretion, but do not have a personal and prejudicial interest.
+Where you do : - advise the democratic services officer or Chairman that you wish to speak in this capacity before commencement of the item; - remove yourself from the member seating area to the public gallery for the duration of that item and consider leaving the room after you have spoken; and - ensure that your actions are recorded